Home

 OS Grid Ref:- SX2050

-The picture postcard village of Polperro, three miles south west of Looe, has the reputation of being one of the loveliest fishing villages in Cornwall, with characterful streets descending to a picturesque harbour.
+The picture postcard village of Polperro, three miles south west of Looe, has the reputation of being one of the loveliest fishing villages in Cornwall, with characterful streets of colourwashed cottages sheltered in a cliff ravine which descends to a picturesque harbour.
+Many of Polperro's streets are so narrow that cars are banned from the village and visitors must walk down or ride on a horse drawn carriage from the main car park above.
 A brook flows through the village down to the harbour.
 Polperro was once a thriving centre for smuggling and is still a working fishing village.

 Polperro Harbour